HOW TO GET TO>

 NGONG PING / THE “BIG BUDDHA” / PO LIN MONASTERY

-Ngong Ping where the "Big Buddha" Statue, Po Lin Monastery and Ngong Ping Village are located is situated on a plateau high amongst the hills of the central part of Lantau Island.
+Ngong Ping, the location of the "Big Buddha" Statue, Po Lin Monastery, Ngong Ping Village and Wisdom Path, is situated on a plateau high amongst the hills of the central part of Lantau Island.

 FERRY/BUS